 The first photo, immediately below, shows a side view of the Defibaugh rifling bench.
+It consists of a rifling guide supported by a wooden work bench.
 The tube on the left is the barrel to be rifled.
-The tube on the right is the guide that turns the cutter as it is pulled through the barrel so that the rifling is cut as spiral grooves.
-The bench has an integral wooden vice that is incorporated at the front left-hand leg.
+The tube on the right is the internally rifled guide that turns the cutter as it is drawn through the barrel so that the rifling is cut as spiral grooves.
+The bench has one integral wooden vice that is incorporated at the front left-hand leg, and another that is incorporated into the right-hand end of the bench.

-The following photo shows one of the clamps used to secure a barrel to the bench during the rifling operation.
+The following photo shows one of the clamps used to secure a barrel to the rifling guide during the rifling operation.
+The rectangular hole in the wooden part of the rifling guide appears to be for securing the rifling guide to the work bench.

 The following photo shows the wooden vice that is constructed integrally with the rifling bench.